wjung6799/learning-log/CS/System Design/SE.md

 IP/TCP focuses more on transportation of data, but http enables us to put more logic inside our request and responses.

+## Database

+Databases are programs that use disk or memory to do 2 core things: record data and query data.

+When discussing Persistence:

+If a data is stored in disk, wheter it is HDD or SSD, even in case of power outage, it persists.

+But if a data is stored in memory, the data is gone during power outage.

+Writing and reading from memory is much faster than from disks.